 - Verified copy of a valid passport; and

-- A Disclosure Certificate from the Disclosure & Barring Service (DBS) formerly known as a CRB Certificate - a basic disclosure can be done by Disclosure Scotland for any UK resident, whether living in Scotland or otherwise; and
+- A Disclosure Certificate from the Disclosure & Barring Service (DBS).
+This was previously known as a CRB Certificate.
+A basic disclosure can be done by Disclosure Scotland for any UK resident, whether living in Scotland or otherwise; and

-- Marriage certificate (only for those who wish to purchase a property in joint names).
+- Marriage certificate (only for those who wish to buy a property in joint names).

-Should your application be successful, and you choose to take up permanent residency in Jersey as an 'entitled' individual, it is expected for you to buy or rent a high value property.
-High value property is typically considered to be of a minimum value of £1.75m for a house and £900,000 for an apartment.
+Should your application be successful, and you take up permanent residency in Jersey it is expected for you to buy or rent a high value property.
+High value property is typically considered to be at least £1.75 million for a house and £900,000 for an apartment.

-- Corporate tax payable by the company (this only applies if it is a Jersey Financial Services Commission-regulated financial services business, or a utility company); and
+- Corporate tax payable by the company.
+This only applies if it is a:

-- If the business is non-regulated, and does not pay corporate tax, then a key factor would be tax payable in the island by owners and staff of the business; and
+- If the business is non-regulated, and does not pay corporate tax, then a key factor would be tax payable in the Island by owners and staff of the business;

 - Creation of high value jobs for islanders; and